 Having spent four of the grayest, rainiest weeks ever in Australia, Fiji, New Caledonia and New Zealand, it reminded me of a valuable pro photographic lesson that I’ll share with you.
 It’s called ‘extraction.’

 Of course, every photographer loves sunny days with lots of blue sky and clouds.
 But, what do you do when you get to a place where you only have a day or two and the weather sucks?
-Maybe it’s actively raining (that’s the subject of a future blog) or, worse yet, the sky is a featureless, dull gray, the proverbial kiss of death for photographers.
+Maybe it’s actively raining or, worse yet, the sky is a featureless, dull gray, the proverbial kiss of death for photographers.
 Even dark, angry clouds are great for dramatic impact, so no complaints from this photographer when the weather threatens.
 But those dull, lifeless skies are the nemesis of the hardworking pro.

 If you have a flower or tree with great colors- especially after a rain when raindrops are still visible on the petals- you can work with the scene and get acceptable images.
 In this shot, we were in the mountains of Doubtful Sound, on the South Island of New Zealand.
 It was a drizzly, gray day so I couldn’t shoot the mountain against the sky.
 Instead I shot this Mt.
 Cook lily.
-I wouldn’t call this a prize-winner, but I think it’s a solid image.
-Not sure what I’ll do with it, though.
+I wouldn’t call this a prize-winner, but I think it illustrates the point.

 (For those of you interested in the technical aspects, I rendered the next image in Black and White, but left the umbrella and the man’s shirt in color).